lharby/glyphbot/readme.md

-# A twitter bot designed to connect to text to image AI.
+# A twitter bot designed to connect to a 'text to image' AI.

+# prerequisites
+- NVM
+- Node (use v14.0.0 >)

-Connect to the DALL-E API and fetch images using psuedo randomised parameters.
+Connect to the DALL-E API and fetch images using pseudo-randomised parameters.
 Once retrieved push a single image to Twitter.

 Check https://github.com/ezzcodeezzlife/dalle-node for reference.